Link Search Menu Expand Document

 Exclude last N addresses Specifies how many IP addresses are not available at the end of the subnet’s range.

-Default lease, Maximum lease Specify, in hours, how long an interface can keep a DHCP–assigned IP address.
+Default lease, Maximum lease Specify, in seconds, how long an interface can keep a DHCP–assigned IP address.

 Default gateway Indicates whether the default gateway is being used.